Course Overview This course, which is highly regarded as a facilitating subject by all universities, will help you to develop your reading and critic…

 Coursework (20%) Exam (80%)

-Standard entry requirements plus grade 5 in GCSE English Language and English Literature.
+Standard entry requirements to include grade 5 GCSE English Literature and English Language and grade 4 Maths.

 £35 per year for textbooks plus optional theatre trips.

 You may be required to complete an activity before you start in order to help introduce you to the subject.
 Check back in the summer term for more details.